nextgis/nextgis_installer/opt/readme.md

 1. Add package description to qtifw_scripts
 2. Add package repository name to opt/create_installer.py
 3. Add package repository name and build arguments to buildbot/makeborsch.py
-4. Force update in build bot.
-Add package name in update page
+4. Force update in Buildbot.
+Add package name in update page.

+**NOTE**: git push start update installer repository automatically if 1-4 steps completed.

+Buildbot has 3 builders:

+* create_installer_mac
+* create_installer_win32
+* create_installer_win64

+Each builder has ``Create installer`` and ``Update installer`` buttons to force build or update installer.
+In force dialog you can choose installer and repository suffix (default is ``-dev``, empty string also permitted).
+You can add specific packages to update (space is delimiter) or ``all`` to force all packages.

+# TODO

+Add create standalone installer option to ``Create installer`` force button dialog.